 Ensuring equitable access to and awareness of the programs offered by NJCEP continues to be a cornerstone of the outreach effort.
-In including utilization of the LGEA program to communities that often do not have the staffing or volunteer capacity to utilize the program.
+In

 FY22, the Outreach Team will segment into two different focuses: Program Outreach and Community Outreach.
 The existing Community Outreach Account Manager position will be expanded in FY22 to broaden equitable outreach to select cities and municipalities into a new outreach role known as Community Organizer.
 This community-centered approach will provide awareness of clean energy